2024 Design Awards Submissions

 Housing ETN l 2024 ADU Design Competition- Gala’s Choice

 To recognize the finalists for this year’s inaugural Housing ETN l 2024 ADU Design Competition, presentation boards will be printed and displayed for gala attendee review, and a “Gala’s Choice” will be selected/awarded.
+ADU Submission Platform is now closed.

 Jury Chair